abinit/abipy_book/abipy_book/abinit_input.md

 print(inp)
 ```

-Inside the jupyter notebook, it is possible to visualize the input in HTML including
+Inside the jupyter notebook, it is possible to visualize the input in HTML format
-the links to the official ABINIT documentation:
+with links pointing to the official ABINIT documentation:

 ```{code-cell}
 inp
 ```

-The input *has* a structure:
+The input *has* a structure object:

 ```{code-cell}
 print(inp.structure)